Future of construction in India

 India's construction industry is expected to grow at an annual average of 6.6% between 2019 and 2028.
 The share of the urban population is expected to be 50% of the total population by 2050.
 Present levels of urban infrastructure are inadequate to meet the demands of the existing urban population.

 Consequently, the construction industry needs to always change and evolve.
 Every year new trends appear within the industry, from technological advancements to a stronger focus on sustainability.
 If you run a construction company and you want to make sure you stay ahead of the game, it can be useful to be aware of emerging trends that could prepare you for the future.

 Technological trends are shaping the future of construction.
 Every construction company today is convinced that technology is poised to impact the construction industry like never before.
 From cloud-based collaboration to robots and artificial intelligence – an incredible array of developments are helping or poised to help and improve the way buildings and infrastructure development happens in India.

-The construction industry locally is fast embracing centrally managed construction process – bringing design, manufacturing, material sourcing, and construction together into one streamlined system – thus making possible to build high-quality, amazing building structures on time and more cost efficiently.
-The next few years are going to be the moment of reckoning for the construction industry to demonstrate its managerial, financial and technical prowess to establish new benchmarks in construction management, construction quality, imparting value addition to its products and services.
+The construction industry locally is fast embracing a centrally managed construction process – bringing design, manufacturing, material sourcing, and construction together into one streamlined system – thus making it possible to build high-quality, amazing building structures on time and more cost-efficiently.
+The next few years are going to be the moment of reckoning for the construction industry to demonstrate its managerial, financial, and technical prowess to establish new benchmarks in construction management, construction quality, and imparting value addition to its products and services.